 Many religions, including Islam, Catholicism and Judaism place a high value on a woman’s virginity, which is often measured by an intact hymen.
 For those young women who have medical problems that require removal of the hymen, an alternative called a partial hymenectomy is an option.

-While the entire hymen usually is removed during a hymenectomy, your doctor can leave part of the webbed tissue in place and take only the portion that is interfering with your quality of life.
+While the entire hymen usually is removed during a hymenectomy, your local obgyn doctor or gynecologist in NYC can leave part of the webbed tissue in place and take only the portion that is interfering with your quality of life.
 A very thick or rigid hymen may be replaced with a thin layer of tissue to allow for normal menstrual flow.
 And you’ll be able to abide by your religious principals.

 The Hymenectomy Procedure